-In addition to assets, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to future periods and so will not be recognized as an inflow of resources (revenue) until then.
-The Authority does not have any deferred outflows of resources as of June 30, 2014.
+In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+The Authority has one item that qualifies for reporting in this category.
+It is comprised of contributions to the pension plan made during the current year and subsequent to the net pension asset/liability measurement date, which will be recognized as a reduction of the net pension asset/liability next fiscal year.
+For more detailed information on these items, reference the pension note.